NHL

 The blockbuster trade idea: Minnesota Wild trade Quinn Hughes for Nico Hischier

-It seems like a foregone conclusion that superstar defenseman Quinn Hughes is going to eventually end up with the New Jersey Devils to join forces with his brothers, Jack Hughes and Luke Hughes.
+It seems like a foregone conclusion that superstar defenseman Quinn Hughes is going to end up with the New Jersey Devils and join forces with his brothers, Jack and Luke.

-Both players are in the final year of their contracts.
-Both players have uncertain futures with their current teams as it relates to their contract situations.
-Both players would fill big needs for each team.
+Both players are in the final year of their contracts, have uncertain futures with their current teams, and would fill major needs for their respective clubs.

-If Minnesota is going to take a step forward and really become one of the big boys among the league's Stanley Cup contenders, it needs to upgrade its center depth.
-Joel Eriksson Ek is an outstanding two-way player, but is he a No. 1 center on a Stanley Cup winning team?
-And as we saw in the playoffs (and during the regular season a year ago), when he is not in the lineup their center depth takes an even bigger hit.
+If Minnesota is going to take a step forward and become one of the big boys among the league's Stanley Cup contenders, it needs to upgrade its center depth.
+Joel Eriksson Ek is an outstanding two-way player, but is he a No. 1 center on a Stanley Cup-winning team?
+And as we saw in the playoffs and during the regular season a year ago, when he is not in the lineup, their center depth takes an even bigger hit.

-If you are going to lose Hughes anyway, it might make some sense to try and fill a major long-term need.
+If you are going to lose Hughes anyway, it might make some sense to try to fill a major long-term need.

 Is there value in keeping Hughes and taking one more run at a Stanley Cup with him?
 There definitely is.
-He is a top-tier player, and top-tier players give you a chance.
-It's a situation where they shouldn't be looking to move him unless they get something major back.
+He is a top-tier player, and he gives you a chance.
+They should not be looking to move him unless they get something major back.
 A potential No. 1 center could be that something major.

 Dallas-Pittsburgh Blockbuster